 The ability to use a personal or network computer has become an integral part of the KCUMB curriculum and is becoming a clinical necessity.
 Each entering student must have a good working knowledge of common PC use and applications.
-First-year students are required to own a PC or laptop computer and printer.
+First-year students are encouraged to own a laptop computer and printer.
 Specifications can be obtained at www.kcumb.edu.
+Students will be provided an iPad at matriculation, however, a laptop is required for clinical examinations.